 Filing a wrongful death claim is based on the negligent behavior or breach of a duty of care held by another person.
 This may be visible through the negligent actions of the operator of machinery or the negligent failure of a company to warn of a product defect.
 If negligent behavior on behalf of a party results in the death of a loved one, you may have the ability to file a wrongful death claim.
 Although nothing can bring back a loved one, it can help you secure financial stability, both present and future, for the remaining family members.
-In accidents involving death, it is important that you consult an experienced personal injury attorney to hold the responsible party financially accountable and give your family a sense of closure.
+In accidents involving death, it is important that you consult an experienced Omaha wrongful death lawyer to hold the responsible party financially accountable and give your family a sense of closure.

 Wrongful death claims can be filed within two years of the deceased person’s death.
 Common wrongful death actions stem from the following accidents: